 Ajwain seeds are good for your heart and great for digestion.
 Photo Credit: Istock

-Jeera or fennel seed is one of the best natural remedies for all your stomach problems.
+Jeera or cumin is one of the best natural remedies for all your stomach problems.
 Jeera is an excellent source of iron and dietary fiber.
 It stimulates the production of gastric juices and also soothes the nervous system.
 It is often recommended to start your day with a glass of water in which jeera has been soaked overnight.
 It improves your digestion and keeps your metabolism up through the day.

 It is very healthy to start your day with jeera soaked in water overnight.
 Photo Credit: Istock